-OH MY GOD, OH MY GOD, OH MY GGGOOOODDDD”
+OH MY GOD, OH MY GOD, OH MY GGGGODDDD”

-“Relax,” says The Wife-Whisperer, “At your age, no one will know its a hickey, they’ll just think it’s a Liver Spot!!”
+“Relax,” quips The Wife-Whisperer, “At your age, no one will know its a hickey, they’ll just think it’s a liver spot!!”

-Frightened by my reaction to that remark, he went a different direction… “You need to get up and start your day, moving around will get the blood flowing and it’ll fade,” (He must’ve made that up on the spot, as it’s certainly not true…)
+Frightened by my reaction to that remark, he tried a different tack… “You need to get up and start your day.
+Moving around will get the blood flowing and it’ll fade.”

-“I’m sooooo embarrassed,” I wailed, totally tapped into my inner Drama Queen
+“I’m soooo embarrassed,” I wailed, totally tapping into my inner Drama Queen

 “Why are you making such a big deal ?
 Anyone who notices it will just know we are still in love…” said The-Man-Whose-Love-Life-Is-On-The-Line.

-“Hey- I love your hair that way!” exclaimed Lover Boy, a little overzealously
+“Hey- I love your hair that way!” exclaimed Lover Boy, quite a bit overzealously.

 “I am more than aware,” I assure her.